-In Berlin, Asisi is best known for the "Asisi Panorama: Die Mauer".
-Located near Checkpoint Charlie, this work shows the Berlin Wall in a spectacular setting.
-Its success with the general public has not left the museums of the national collections in Berlin unmoved.
-In 2018, the Pergamon Museum, one of the most important museums in the German capital, opened an Asisi Panorama, this time dedicated to the ancient city of the same name.
+In Berlin, Asisi is most renowned for Asisi Panorama: Die Mauer Located near Checkpoint Charlie, this work depicts the Berlin Wall in a striking setting.
+Its popularity with the general public inspired the national collections museums in Berlin.
+In 2018, the Pergamon Museum, one of Berlin's most significant, opened an Asisi Panorama dedicated to the ancient city bearing the same name.

-Reasons to go
+Reasons to Visit

-A spectacular first impression
+A spectacular initial impression

-The reliefs presented in the adjacent rooms
+The reliefs displayed in the adjacent rooms

-Reasons to avoid
+Reasons to Avoid

 An excessive price

-A very limited visit time
+A very limited visit duration

-Generally disappointing staging
+Generally unsatisfying staging